StackVista/stackstate-docs/use/checks-and-monitors/manage-monitors.md

 ### Delete

 {% hint style="info" %}
 A deleted monitor will be entirely removed from StackState.
-When a monitor is deleted, all health states associated with the monitor will also be removed, and they will no longer be visible in the StackState UI.
+Deleting a monitor removes all health states associated with that monitor from StackState.
+They will no longer be visible in the StackState UI.

 You can also [disable a monitor](#enable-disable) to stop it running and producing health states without the need to completely delete it.
 {% endhint %}